westleysmith/Portfolio/README.md

-Westley Benton Smith — Personal Portfolio
+Westley Smith — Personal Portfolio

 This is the source code for my personal portfolio and resume, hosted at https://westleybsmith.com.